2016 Chevrolet Equinox Review

 Tech

 If you want proof that it’s time for a brand-new Equinox design, consider the current model’s brief list of high-tech safety features.
 While its competitors can be had with adaptive cruise control, automatic emergency braking, and lane departure prevention at similar prices, the best you’ll get here is the collection of forward collision warning, blind spot alert, rear cross-traffic warning with park assist, and lane departure warning.
-Also conspicuous by their absence, even as options, are convenience items such as intelligent keyless entry and dual-zone climate control.
+Also conspicuously absent, even as options, are convenience items such as intelligent keyless entry and dual-zone climate control.

 2016-chevrolet-equinox-review